 In addition, read a letter (.pdf) by Charles Ford, chair of the AAUP's Sexual Diversity and Gender Identity Committee, to Governor McDonnell.

-For more background, read more about the attorney general's guidance and about subsequent protests by students, faculty, and others in the Washington Post and in the Richmond Times-Dispatch.
+For more background, read more about the attorney general's guidance and about subsequent protests by students, faculty, and others in the Washington Post.